-Personal: (two-time tennis all-american at College of Charleston) Daughters, Molly (24), in graduate school at the Citadel and Hannah (21), a junior tennis player at Vanderbilt Education: College: Ohio WesleyanBachelor of Arts in Physical Education, 1984 High School: Kimball Union Academy, 1980Kingswood Regional High School, 1979 Playing Experience: 1981-84 Ohio Wesleyan Four-year letterman as an infielder/catcher Coaching Experience: 2001-02 Clemson Associate Head Coach 1998-2001 Clemson Assistant Head Coach 1988-93 Presbyterian College Head Coach excellence has been a constant in a career that covers two decades in both the collegiate and international baseball ranks.
+Full Name: Timothy Carter Corbin

+Born: August 5, 1961 in Wolfeboro, N.H.

+Hometown: Wolfeboro, N.H.

+Family: Wife: Maggie

+.(two-time tennis all-american at College of Charleston)

+Daughters, Molly (25), in graduate school at the Citadel

+and Hannah (22), a senior tennis player at Vanderbilt

+College: Ohio Wesleyan

+Degrees:

+Bachelor of Arts in Physical Education, 1984

+High School: Kimball Union Academy, 1980

+Kingswood Regional High School, 1979

+Playing Experience:

+1981-84 Ohio Wesleyan Four-year letterman as an infielder/catcher

+Coaching Experience:

+2003-Present Vanderbilt Head Coach

+2001-02 Clemson Associate Head Coach

+1998-2001 Clemson Assistant Head Coach

+1994-98 Clemson Assistant Coach

+1988-93 Presbyterian College Head Coach

+1987 Wofford Assistant Coach

 1985-86 Ohio State Graduate Assistant Coach

-HEAD COACH TIM CORBIN
+COMMODORE STAFF Head Coach Tim Corbin

+when Corbin arrived in 2003.
+These recent upgrades reinforce the excitement and commitment made to the baseball program due to the successes Tim Corbin has achieved as well as those he will strive to accomplish in the future.

+He has already pushed the program to its most successful season, rewritten a significant portion of its record book, and ascended to the ranks of Southeastern Conference and national powers.
+For him, such excellence has been a constant in a career that covers three decades in both the collegiate and international baseball ranks.

-Corbin, along with his coaching staff, are a tireless group that saw their recruiting efforts pay off last fall as the 2005 recruiting class was labeled the nation's best by Baseball America.
+Corbin, along with his coaching staff, are a tireless group that saw their recruiting efforts pay in 2005 as their recruiting class was labeled the nation's best by Baseball America.